prantikm07/PickColor-Color-Palette-Generator/README.md

-# 🎨 Color Palette Generator
+# 🎨 PickColor: Color Palette Generator

 This Python-based application allows users to extract dominant colors from any image and generate a color palette with corresponding hex codes.
 The hex codes can be easily copied with a single click.
 The application features a simple and user-friendly graphical interface (GUI) using Tkinter.